HaipengU/Connectedness/README.md

 # Connectedness

-An R package to measure connectedness across management units with genomic or pedigree data.
+An R package to 1) measure connectedness across management units using genomic or pedigree data and 2) assess connectedness between training and testing sets in genomic prediction.

 ## Installation